Enabling Confident Purchases on Amazon

 Problem and How Might We Statements

 Rachel doesn’t struggle to find products; she struggles to trust them.
-When details feel incomplete or information seems unreliable, confidence breaks and momentum stalls — even with strong purchase intent.
+When details feel incomplete or unreliable, confidence drops and momentum stalls—even with strong purchase intent.

 Ideate